Package Leaflet: Information for the User

 Nomegestrol acetate / Estradiol

-This medicinal product is subject to additional monitoring.
-Reporting of side effects on this product will be governed by the national requirements.You can help us by reporting any side effects you experience.
-See the end of section4 for how to report side effects.
+This medicinal product is subject to additional monitoring, which will allow for quick identification of new safety information.
+You can help by reporting any side effects you may get.
+See the end of section 4 for how to report side effects.

-Important information about combined hormonal contraceptives (CHCs):
+Important things to know about combined hormonal contraceptives (CHCs):

-Read this leaflet carefully before you start usingthismedicinal product, because it contains important information for you.
+Read all of this leaflet carefully before you start takingthismedicine, because it contains important information for you.

-6.Contents of the pack and additional information
+Contents of the pack

 Zoely is a contraceptive pill used to prevent pregnancy.

-General Considerations
+General notes

-Seek immediate medical attention
+Seek urgent medical attention

-For a description of the symptoms of these serious adverse effects, see “How to Recognize a Blood Clot”.
+To get a description of the symptoms of these serious side effects, see “How to recognize a blood clot”.

-The use of a combined hormonal contraceptive like Zoely increases your risk of developing a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like Zoely increases your risk of having a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be long-lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious long-lasting effects or, very rarely, they can be fatal.

 HOW TO RECOGNIZE A BLOOD CLOT

-Seek immediate medical attentionif you notice any of the following signs or symptoms.
+Seek medical attention immediately if you notice any of the following signs or symptoms.

-Do you experience any of these symptoms? | What could you be suffering from? |
+Are you experiencing any of these signs? | What might you be suffering from? |

 | Deep vein thrombosis |

-If you are unsure, consult a doctor, as some of these symptoms, such as coughing or shortness of breath, can be confused with a milder condition like a common cold. | Pulmonary embolism |
+If you are unsure, consult a doctor, as some of these symptoms, such as coughing or shortness of breath, can be confused with a milder condition like a respiratory infection (e.g. a "common cold"). | Pulmonary embolism |

 Symptoms that occur more frequently in one eye: